 The elevation is not a standalone activity in this CDBG-DR Program.
 Still, it shall be included as a resiliency measure for structures receiving assistance through the Community Flood Recovery and Mitigation Program.
 Also, it shall only be applied when it is required and feasible to mitigate future flood risk and protect the federal investment.
-PRDOH will apply elevation standards for reconstruction, repair of substantially damaged structures, or substantial improvements to critical infrastructure structures in flood-hazard areas.
+PRDOH will apply elevation standards for reconstruction, repair of substantially damaged structures, or substantial improvements to critical infrastructure structures in flood-hazard areas, such that the lowest floor is at least two (2) feet above the one percent (1%) annual floodplain elevation (or ABFE +2), as outlined in the 88 FR 32064.
+As per 24 C.F.R. § 55.2(b)(3), all Critical Actions within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500year floodplain elevation or three (3') feet above the 100-year floodplain elevation.
+If the 500-year floodplain is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least three (3') feet above the 100-year floodplain elevation.
 Elevation and flood insurance requirements will be implemented for all applicable program assistance to structures in the floodplain.